artsandmetaphysics/goodlifeodyssey/_essays/justification-via-others-beliefs.md

 Alternatively, one could listen to why their teacher believes the sun's light comes from nuclear reactions, study the requisite math and physics, and judge for themself whether their teacher's justification was valid.

 In the first case, we are justifying our belief using another's belief.
 In the second case we are adopting another's justification for ourself without relying on their belief.
-This distinction is subtle but important.

 Frequently, we combine these approaches; for example, we may study enough nuclear physics to feel comfortable accepting our teacher's opinion.
 In this case, we are justifying our belief partially on our own knowledge and reasoning, and partly on our teacher's belief.